 Playing a video game in an organized tournament is a public performance, and the owner of copyright in a video game has the exclusive right to perform the game publicly.
+Some publishers have felt tempted to assert their copyrights when they realize that walkthrough videos have become a substitute for buying the game, causing games like That Dragon, Cancer to fail to turn a profit.
 Nintendo, for instance, can shut down Super Smash Bros. tournaments, and Capcom routinely requires performance licenses for Street Fighter tournaments.
 Activision Blizzard has had a TV rights spat with KeSPA.
 Sega once ordered all videos of its Shining RPGs removed from YouTube and continued to issue copyright strikes for gameplay videos in 2013.
 Wild Games Studios used a takedown to silence TotalBiscuit's negative review of its Day One: Garry’s Incident.
-Campo Santo is filing notices of claimed infringement against PewDiePie for an outburst on his channel and encouraging other video game publishers to do the same.
+Campo Santo has filed notices of claimed infringement against PewDiePie for an outburst on his channel and encouraged other video game publishers to do the same.
 When YouTube Gaming debuted in 2015, users discovered they had little recourse against false positives from YouTube's automated Content ID system, dubbed the "Copyrobeast" by some critics.

 In addition, a video game publisher can end online multiplayer matchmaking service for a product and against third parties who provide a substitute service.
 Electronic Arts did this for older Battlefield games that used the defunct service GameSpy.
 As games drop single-screen and LAN play in favor of requiring multiplayer games over the local network to run over the online matchmaking system (such as StarCraft II), this gives a game's publisher even more tools to use to end a league.